christianabusca/neural-ascension/README.md

 ## 🌌 The Journey of Cultivation

 Every cultivator begins with fragile foundations before unlocking deeper realms.
-This path is divided into **8 phases**, each one a cultivation stage with its own discipline, skills, and tests.
+This path is divided into **7 phases**, each one a cultivation stage with its own discipline, skills, and tests.

-**Total Skill Tracks:** 51
+**Total Skill Tracks:** 55
 **Estimated Timeline:** 12-18 months
-**Focus Areas:** AI/ML, Data Science, Cloud, Data Engineering, Business Analytics, Production Systems
+**Focus Areas:** AI/ML, Data Science, Cloud, Data Engineering, Business Analytics, Production Systems, AI Agents

 ---